-As to the type of transactions that constitute a securitisation, according to the Securitisation Law, an assignment of credits is deemed to be for securitisation purposes when the assignee is a securitisation vehicle.
-This means that synthetic securitisations (as standard market transactions whereby a bank (originator) buys credit protection on a portfolio of loans from an investor by the execution of a derivative contract or hedging agreement) do not qualify as securitisation transactions under the Securitisation Law

-(even if these structures can be put in place in Portugal).
+Additionally, under the Securitisation Law, an assignment of credits or risks is deemed to be for securitisation purposes when the assignee is a securitisation vehicle.
+This means that synthetic securitisations (as standard market transactions whereby a bank (originator) buys credit protection on a portfolio of loans from an investor by the execution of a derivative contract or hedging agreement) do not qualify as securitisation transactions under the Securitisation Law (even if these structures can be put in place in Portugal).
 Thus, the Securitisation Law regulates a simplified and tax-neutral process for securitisation transactions, through a two-step approach:

-- transfer of receivables to a securitisation vehicle. - subsequent issue of securities or units, subscribed for by one or more investors, using the proceeds to fund the purchase of the receivables.
+- Transfer of receivables to a securitisation vehicle. - Subsequent issue of securities or units, subscribed for by one or more investors, using the proceeds to fund the purchase of the receivables.

 In Portugal, securitisation transactions fall within the regulatory competence of the CMVM, which not only approves the transaction itself by awarding an asset digit code to each issuance but is also responsible for the approval of the incorporation and supervision of the securitisation vehicles (please refer to our answers to questions 4.2 and 7.2).
 The asset digit code awarded allows for the identification of the autonomous pool of assets at any given time.
-Also, the Bank of Portugal, the Portuguese central bank, must be notified by the originators of the securitisation transactions being carried out.